-The next step to answering the question, “how difficult is fly fishing to learn”, is understanding that fly fishing has three basic elements to the sport.
-Each of these elements has its own learning curve built into each element.
-It should be pointed out here that each of these elements is part of the life cycles of the “critters” living near, on or under the water of a stream.
+The next step to answering the question, “how difficult is fly fishing to learn”, is understanding that fly fishing has three basic elements to the sport, each with a learning curve.
+It should be pointed out here that each of these elements is related to the life cycles of the “critters” living near, on, or under the water of a stream.
 Fly fishing is directly tied to these life cycles and part, if not a major part of fly fishing, is becoming acquainted with life on a trout stream.

 Trout feed on insects, baitfish and any small land animals that may fall into the water.
-Ants, spiders, worms, grasshoppers and so on and so forth.
+Ants, spiders, worms, grasshoppers and so on.
 But insects are the biggest attraction for both trout and fly fishermen.
 It is the life cycle of these insects that fly fishermen concentrate on and try to mimic with the various flies they tie or buy.

 So, with that being said, the three basic elements to fly fishing are dry flies, nymphs and streamers.
 In other words, these are the “baits” that you will be using to catch trout.
 For simplicity’s sake, I’ve broken them into these three categories to help you with a basic understanding.